 As for ingredients, in its composition we find, of course, Hydroxypinacolone Retinoate (granactive retinoid) and retinol, which help us improve wrinkles and fine lines, as well as skin texture.
 In addition, the Tasmannia Lanceolata extract provides us with antioxidant properties to indirectly help us maintain the elasticity and firmness of the skin, fighting the free radicals that damage elastin fibers.

 As I said, this product is a fantastic solution to start progressively incorporating retinoids into our routines.
 In addition, since it’s not irritating you can even use it on sensitive skin.
 I am very happy with the results it provides and it has made me want to continue testing other products with retinoids.
 Would you buy it again?
 Yes, although now I want to move towards other products with a greater concentration.
-I think it is a good product to start in the world of retinol, and the next step (in terms of potency and possible irritation) would be to use The Ordinary Granactive Retinoid 2% in Squalane and then The Ordinary Granactive Retinoid 5 % in Squalane and, finally, the different concentrations of Retinol in Squalane (from lowest to highest concentration, as you know).
+I think it is a good product to start in the world of retinol, and the next step (in terms of strength and possible irritation) would be to use The Ordinary Granactive Retinoid 2% in Squalane and then The Ordinary Granactive Retinoid 5 % in Squalane and, finally, the different concentrations of Retinol in Squalane (from lowest to highest concentration, as you know).

 HOW TO USE: